s7manth/tp/docs/DeveloperGuide.md

 #### Design Considerations

+**Aspect: Motivation**

+CSV files are by far one of the most commonly used formats for organizing large amounts of data in an efficient manner.
+Since they are plain text files, they are easier to transfer onto a spreadsheet or another storage database regardless of the software being used.
+Since LumiNUS provides a way to import student data from CSV files, the user would not have to go through the repeated, error-prone process of manually adding each student's data to the database. `import-csv` automates this process and provides a one-command solution to this problem.

 **Aspect: Defensive Coding**

 * The import-csv command has been created in a manner that checks for most possible places where the user could go wrong and provides guidance to correct them through the error messages and the user guide section.
-This command is designed to be very easy to use for the current target users, which are TAs teaching a NUS module which implies that they would have manager access on LumiNUS.
-The student database exported from LumiNUS conforms exactly to our csv file requirements and hence, any beginner user would be able to successfully use this command as long as they follow the directions provided in the user guide.
+* This command is designed to be very easy to use for the current target users, which are TAs teaching a NUS module which implies that they would have manager access on LumiNUS.
+  * The student database exported from LumiNUS conforms exactly to our csv file requirements and hence, any beginner user would be able to successfully use this command as long as they follow the directions provided in the user guide.

 **Aspect: Usability and Improved User Experience**

 * One great feature that the import-csv focuses on is that it adds student contacts from the csv file **additively** to the student list.
 Essentially, if some student details already exist in the roster then importing a csv file would not replace the previous students' data but instead extend the list.
-This is extremely useful for TAs who are teaching more than one module and would get different excel files from LumiNUS.
+  * This is extremely useful for TAs who are teaching more than one module and would get different excel files from LumiNUS.
 To prevent increasing administrative requirements on user's end, we will not need them to merge the files on their end, instead they can convert their excel sheets to csv and simply import one after the other.
-As such if the user prefers updating their csv locally and importing again then the command handles that situation too by ignoring duplicate students and simply importing the new updates.
+* As such if the user prefers updating their csv locally and importing again then the command handles that situation too by ignoring duplicate students and simply importing the new updates.

 ### Mailing feature
 [<sub><sup>Back to top</sup></sub>](#table-of-contents)